OndrejDrapalik/strv-hcktn-cf-slack-workflows/README.md

 - **Bot not responding**: Check that your bot is invited to the channel
 - **Webhook errors**: Ensure your tunnel is running and the URLs in Slack match
-- **Authentication errors**: Verify your environment variables are set correctly# strv-hcktn-cf-slack-workflows
+- **Authentication errors**: Verify your environment variables are set correctly
-# strv-hcktn-cf-slack-workflows